steveshogren/hugo-blog/content/page/training.md

 environments, and remember these are just generalizations.
 Java is used for many Android mobile games.
 People run start-ups in every possible language.
 Some mega-companies have huge Perl desktop applications.
 As a rule, every language can and has been used for every type of application.

-You will have an easier time finding a job if you pick a language is commonly used for that domain.
+It goes without saying that you will have an easier time finding a job if you pick a language is commonly used for that domain.
 For example, you really want to work in web development, do you want to limit yourself to the one company that forces VB6 into the browser, or the tens of thousands that just use plain Javascript?

 Look around the job boards for languages used in your current location.
 If you want to get a job in Chicago, get a quick count of how many jobs for each